calboo/TAWAS/README.md

 # TAWAS
-An idl script for solving the wave equation for Torsional Alfven waves in a viscous plasma.
+An idl script for solving the wave equation for torsional Alfven waves in a viscous plasma.